 One Credit Brower Both Semesters - 255.
 Health Assessment A course that presents the process of health assessment for individuals, families, and communities.
 Physical, psychological, social, spiritual, and cultural assessment skills and techniques are developed, focusing on lifespan application.
 This course is a combination of theory and applied experiences in the laboratory and community.
 Theory, one hour per week; laboratory, three hours per week.
-Prerequisites or co-requisites include Biology 221 and 222, PSY 100, Sociology 101, or admission to the nursing major.
+Prerequisites or co-requisites include Biology 221 and 222, PSY 100, Sociology 101, and admission to the nursing major.
 Open to non-nursing majors by permission of the chairperson.

 Two Credits Brower Both Semesters - 260.
 Pharmacology A study of drugs and their interactions with individuals across the lifespan.
 A focus will be placed on the roles of the professional nurse and other health professionals in using a problem solving process in the promotion of optimal health.
-Prerequisites or co-requisites include admission to the nursing major, Biology 195, 222 and 231, and Chemistry 103.
+Prerequisites or co-requisites include admission to the nursing major, Biology 195, 221, 222 and 231, and Chemistry 103.
 Open to non-nursing majors by permission of the chairperson.

 Two Credits Sietsema Spring Semester - 285.
-Maternity and Women's Health Nursing Theory and Practicum This course provides an opportunity to apply concepts of evidence-based maternity and women's health nursing care for the woman from menarche through postmenopause.
+Maternity and Women's Health Nursing Theory and Practicum This course provides an opportunity to apply concepts of evidence-based maternity and women's health nursing care for the woman from menarche through post-menopause.
 Emphasis will be placed on utilizing a variety of nursing roles in the provision of care to promote or restore optimal health in the childbearing family.
-This course is a combination of theory and clinical experiences.
+This course is a combination of theory and practicum experiences.
 Theory, two hours per week; practicum, twelve hours per week for a half semester.
 Prerequisites include admission to the nursing major and Nursing 222; prerequisites or co-requisites include Nursing 210, 242, 255, and 260.
+If Nursing 210 and/or 255 is taken as a co-requisite, Nursing 285 must be taken in the last half of the semester.